"What are antidepressants and how do they work?

 Tell the doctor immediately if you notice worsening depression/other psychiatric conditions, unusual behavior changes (including possible suicidal thoughts/attempts), or other mental/mood changes (including new/worsening anxiety, panic attacks, trouble sleeping, irritability, hostile/angry feelings, impulsive actions, severe restlessness, very rapid speech).
 Be especially watchful for these symptoms when a new antidepressant is started or when the dose is changed.

-USES: Escitalopram is an antidepressant (selective serotonin reuptake inhibitor-SSRI) used to treat depression and anxiety.
-It works by restoring the balance of certain natural substances (neurotransmitters such as serotonin) in the brain.
-Escitalopram may improve your feelings of well-being and energy level and decrease nervousness.
+USES: Escitalopram is used to treat depression and anxiety.
+It works by helping to restore the balance of a certain natural substance (serotonin) in the brain.
+Escitalopram belongs to a class of drugs known as selective serotonin reuptake inhibitors (SSRI).
+It may improve your energy level and feelings of well-being and decrease nervousness.

 OTHER USES: This section contains uses of this drug that are not listed in the approved US professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

-This medication may also be used to treat other mental/mood disorders (such as obsessive-compulsive disorder, panic disorder).
+This medication may also be used to treat other mental/mood disorders (such as obsessive-compulsive disorder, panic disorder) and hot flashes that occur with menopause.

 HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking escitalopram and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth with or without food as directed by your doctor, usually once daily in the morning or evening.
-Take it at the same time each day.
 The dosage is based on your medical condition, response to treatment, age, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.

 To reduce your risk of side effects, your doctor may direct you to start taking this drug at a low dose and gradually increase your dose.
 Follow your doctor's instructions carefully.
-Do not take more or less medication or take it more frequently than prescribed.
+Do not increase your dose or use this drug more often or for longer than prescribed.
 Your condition will not improve any faster, and your risk of side effects will increase.
+Take this medication regularly to get the most benefit from it.
+To help you remember, take it at the same time each day.

 It may take 1 to 2 weeks to feel a benefit from this drug and 4 weeks to feel the full benefit of this medication.
-Tell your doctor if your condition persists or worsens.
+Tell your doctor if your condition does not improve or if it worsens.

 Additional Lexapro Information